 Brick-sculpture, woodcut and stone carvings are considered the three essential artistic components of Hui architecture.
 In a wealthy family’s mansion, you can find beautifully carved decorations everywhere – on beams, windows, pillars, doors and even walls.
 You will find vivid animals, people, flowers; you may even find that some of the carvings depict stories.

 The richer the family was, the more elaborate and delicate the carvings were that decorated their mansion.
 The price of a piece of very good brick-caving product by a skilled craftsman might be equal to the price of an acre of field.

 A typical Hui residence was a compound comprised of four two-story buildings on four sides of an inner courtyard or patio.
 The roofs of all of the buildings were on an incline towards the inner courtyard in order to drain any water towards the patio.
 Hui people believed in water as a symbol of or metaphor for wealth.
 So they wanted all of the rainwater to flow into their inner yard, in order to symbolize and hopefully foreshadow wealth coming into the family.

 The traditional Hui dwelling is a closed compound, with solid and high walls to guard against theft.
 There are only small windows on the walls for aeration.
 The outer walls are called ‘horse-head walls’ and they are painted white with black roofs.
 These high walls function to prevent the spread of fire.

-Discover more about Hui Culture on our travel: Discover the Ancient Chinese Villages in the Huizhou Region
+Discover more about the Culture of Huizhou on our travel: Explore the Ancient Chinese Villages in the Huizhou Region